Anders-H/MkBin/README.md

 `1 int 1 1` gives nine bytes, because the first 1 requires one byte and the last two bytes requires four bytes each: `01 01 00 00 00 01 00 00 00`.

+*Before any datatype is found in the text document, numbers are assumed to be bytes and any address are assumed to be unsigned short (16-bit).
+The datatype directives affect both.
+Labels are always of the same type as the address.*

 ## Examples